-Parents who wish to complain are strongly encouraged to initially speak to the class teacher and/or SENDCO and then, if needed, the Head Teacher regarding their complaint.
-If the issue can't be resolved at this level or the complaint is regarding the Head Teacher, the parent would be directed to the schools' complaints procedure.
+Parents who wish to complain are strongly encouraged to initially speak to the class teacher, SENDCo or Head Teacher regarding their complaint.
+If the issue can't be resolved at this level or the complaint is regarding the Head Teacher the parent would be directed to the schools' complaints procedure (available on the website).